kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/placement-translator.md

   - A "system" annnotation is unchanged.
 The system annotations are those whose key (a) starts with `kcp.io/` or other stuff followed by `.kcp.io/` and (b) does not start with `edge.kcp.io/`.
-- If the source object has some labels then they are merged into the destination object using the same rules as for annotations.
+- The source object's labels are merged into the destination object using the same rules as for annotations, and `edge.kcp.io/projected` is set to `yes`.
 - The remainder of the `metadata` is unchanged.

+For objects that exist in a mailbox workspace and whose API GroupResource has been relevant to the placement translator since it started, ones that have the `edge.kcp.io/projected=yes` label but are not currently desired are deleted.

 ## Usage